Medically reviewed by Drugs.com. Last updated on Apr 27, 2023.

 - UFC levels should be interpreted with caution in patients with moderate to severe renal dysfunction, due to reduced UFC excretion.

 Liver Dose Adjustments

--Severe (Child-Pugh C) hepatic impairment: Starting dose is 1 mg orally once a day in the evening.
+Severe liver dysfunction (Child-Pugh C): The recommended starting dose is 1 mg orally once a day in the evening.

 Safety and efficacy have not been established in patients younger than 18 years.